edibotopic/pres-vids-as-docs/README.md

 Slides for a session on video and documentation.

+Originally presented at Canonical sprint in The Hague, Oct 2024.
+Later presented at Write the Docs, Ireland.

+The slides are made with reveal.js using a rudimentary, custom Ubuntu theme, which I need to improve.

 You can view the slides [here](https://edibotopic.github.io/pres-vids-as-docs/).
 Fittingly, they contain a lot of video.
-The videos autoplay so that I wouldn't linger too long on a slide during the talk.
+The videos autoplay so that I wouldn't linger too long on a slide during the talk

-Originally presented at Canonical sprint in The Hague, Oct 2024.
-Later presented at Write the Docs, Ireland.

-The slides are made with reveal.js using a rudimentary, custom Ubuntu theme.

-The presentation makes heavy use of embedded video that I have not had the opportunity to compress yet!!!

 ## Outline